-Most of the bodies mentioned above have shared strategic relationships at some point in the recent past, and those who are new have indicated a strong interest in becoming involved with this important initiative within their sphere of influence in Brisbane North.
+Most of the bodies mentioned above have shared strategic relationships at some point in the recent past.Those who are new have indicated a strong interest in becoming involved with this important initiative within their sphere of influence in Brisbane North.

-Various parties involved will come together to solve issues of mutual need which will include issues related to future skill needs, future training requirements and how these needs relate to the provision of curricula both in the Senior Secondary and Tertiary sectors of education within the region
+The parties involved will come together to solve issues of mutual need which will include issues related to future skill needs, future training requirements and how these needs relate to the provision of curricula both in the Senior Secondary and Tertiary sectors of education within the region

 When the strategic elements of the partnership have been identified and agreed on, there will be an operational role in terms of co-ordinating training and education requirements across the region as well as the channelling of students into work sectors appropriate to their skills and interests.
 This will form part of the ongoing development and sustainability stages of the partnership.